Lima Memorial Health System Logo

 How to Prepare for the Test

 No special preparation is needed before the test.
-A chest x-ray will be performed before and after the test.
+An ultrasound, chest CT scan, or chest x-ray will be performed before and after the test.

 How the Test will Feel

 For thoracentesis, you sit on the edge of a chair or bed with your head and arms resting on a table.
-The provider cleans the skin around the insertion site.
-Numbing medicine (anesthetic) is injected into the skin.
+Your provider cleans your skin around the insertion site.
+Numbing medicine (anesthetic) is injected into your skin.

-A needle is placed through the skin and muscles of the chest wall into the space around the lungs, called the pleural space.
+A needle is placed through the skin and muscles of your chest wall into the space around the lungs, called the pleural space.
 As fluid drains into a collection bottle, you may cough a bit.
 This is because your lung re-expands to fill the space where fluid had been.
-This sensation lasts for a few hours after the test.
+This sensation may last for a few hours after the test.

-Ultrasound is often used to decide where the needle is inserted and to get a better view of the fluid in your chest.
+Ultrasound is often used to decide where to insert the needle and to get a better view of the fluid in your chest.

 Why the Test is Performed

-The test is performed if you have a pleural effusion and its cause is not known, especially if the provider suspects an infection or cancer.
+The test is performed if you have a pleural effusion and its cause is not known, especially if your provider suspects an infection or cancer.

 Normal Results